krzemienski/awesome-from-stars/README.md

 * [manuelescrig/MEVFloatingButton](https://github.com/manuelescrig/MEVFloatingButton): An iOS drop-in UITableView, UICollectionView and UIScrollView superclass category for showing a customizable floating button on top of it.
 * [manuelescrig/MEVHorizontalContacts](https://github.com/manuelescrig/MEVHorizontalContacts): An iOS UICollectionViewLayout subclass to show a list of contacts with configurable expandable items.
 * [mercari/Mew](https://github.com/mercari/Mew): The framework that support making MicroViewController.
+* [filipstrand/mflux](https://github.com/filipstrand/mflux): A MLX port of FLUX based on the Huggingface Diffusers implementation.
 * [mediagoom/mg](https://github.com/mediagoom/mg): mg tool let you statically package MP4 files into MPEG-DASH and HLS.
 * [maks/MGit](https://github.com/maks/MGit): A Git client for Android.
 * [micro/micro](https://github.com/micro/micro): A microservices platform